itsmesonia/colt-webdevbootcamp-notes/JS.md

 - `indexOf` - similar to how it works for strings.
 It will always return a -1 for a falsey.
 So this is an easy way to tell if some element is in an array or not.
 We can just quickly check.
 Is index of that thing equal to negative one?

 - `reverse()` - reverses an array.
-It's considered s destructive method, it does change the original array.
+It's considered a destructive method, it does change the original array.

+- `splice()` - similar but does more than slice, it can remove and change an element by replacing it.

+- `slice()` - doesn't change the original array, you can pass in a start and stop index in parenthesis to 'slice' array elements

+- `sort()` - the default way that it's source, if you just call a radar source with empty parentheses, it is going to convert everything into string.
+And then compare their UTF 16 code unit values, these underlying code numbers basically for each string behind the scenes- it compares them and that's very Janky compared to other programming languages.